-Grade One: No prolapse Grade Three: Prolapse pushed back in by the patient Grade Two: Prolapse that goes back in on its own Grade Four: Prolapse that cannot be pushed back in
+Grade One:No prolapseGrade Two:Prolapse that goes back in on its ownGrade Three:Prolapse that must be pushed back in by the patientGrade Four:Prolapse that cannot be pushed back in by the patient (often very painful)

 Bleeding attributed to internal hemorrhoids is usually bright red and can be quite brisk.
 It may be found on the wipe, dripping into the toilet bowl, or streaked on the BM itself.
 Not all patients with symptomatic internal hemorrhoids will have significant bleeding.
 Instead, prolapse may be the main or only symptom.
 Prolapsing tissue may result in significant irritation and itching around the anus.
 Patients may also complain of mucus discharge, difficulty with cleaning themselves after a BM, or a sense that their stool is "stuck" at the anus with BMs.
 Patients without significant symptoms from internal hemorrhoids do not require treatment based on their appearance alone.